Irish pharma group Icon carried out trial of Pfizer-BioNTech vaccine

 Irish clinical trials group Icon has revealed that it carried out the late-stage trial of the Pfizer-BioNTech coronavirus vaccine.

-The trial, which involving 44,000 participants over a four-month period last year, was the largest trial of a Covid-19 vaccine.
+The trial, which involved 44,000 participants over a four-month period last year, was the largest trial of a Covid-19 vaccine.

 Pfizer and BioNTech were the first to announce positive efficacy results from a late-stage study, and the first to receive authorisation for deployment.

-Dublin-based Icon, one of the largest clinical research groups in the world with over 15,000 staff, said it mobilised “a large global team of therapeutic and operational specialists” to partner on the implementation of the Pfizer-BioNTech programme.
+Dublin-based Icon, one of the largest clinical research groups in the world with more than 15,000 staff, said it mobilised “a large global team of therapeutic and operational specialists” to partner on the implementation of the Pfizer-BioNTech programme.

 Icon was precluded from revealing details of its role in the trial until now for commercial reasons.